 Depending upon the nature and the severity of the defect, you may be entitled to: Rescission of the sale, which would include the purchase price, interest and costs to maintain the vehicle; or Reduction of purchase price which is the difference in the amount you paid for the vehicle and what a reasonable person would [...]

 What is the minimum number of repairs or days out of service for me to pursue a “Redhibition” case against the seller and manufacturer of my vehicle?

 None!
 Unlike the “lemon law”, in order recover under “Redhibition” you need only show that a defect existed at the time of sale that rendered the vehicle useless or so inconvenient that a reasonable person who not have purchased the vehicle had they known of the defect or would have purchased for a reduced price.

 Our fee is contingent upon making a recovery on your behalf.
 If we do not make a recovery then you do not owe a fee.
 If we make a recovery then our charge is based upon a percentage of the gross recovery and/or an agreed amount paid by the dealer and/or manufacturer.

 The amount of damages you recovery are typically determined by the severity of the defect and the extent that the defect has impaired the use of the vehicle.
 Each case requires its’ own evaluation.

-No. We provide a free consultation so that you can make an informed decision about your case.
+No. We provide a free case evaluation so that you can make an informed decision about your case.